Verkilambi: Vazhikalampadu

 Vallikillampadu is the village next to Chemparuthivilai.
 This village is inhabited by people who follow Hindu religion.
-This community has a temple which dates back to the famous Travancore kings era.
+This community has a temple which dates back to the Travancore kings era.
 They have additionally renovate a new temple called Kaverikadu Sree Dharma Sastha temple in this village near the small river which flows through the edge of this town.
 In 1982 there was a big fight between Chemparuthivialai and Vallikillambadu inhabitants for religious reasons.
-However, both communities behave in a much more mature fashion now, living peacefully side by side..And this also have more temples around the village such Amman Koil, Samundeshwari Temple and small temples too.
-The places with more beauty surrounded with plants and trees.
+However, both communities behave in a much more mature fashion now, living peacefully side by side..
+And this also have more temples around the village such Amman Koil, Samundeshwari Temple and small temples too.
 Govi store is one of the important landmark in the village.
-The village have another nostalgic hospital, called Kamala Clinic still the people calls Ten rupees hospitalis the another beauty.
+The village has another nostalgic hospital, called Kamala Clinic still the people calls Ten rupees hospitalis the other beauty.